Apresoline Powder for injection

 If you are not sure whether any of the above conditions apply to you, ask your doctor.

 Apresoline must not be given to children.
 There is not enough information to recommend its use in children.

 Before you have it

-- Chest pain (angina) or other heart problems even if not severe
+- chest pain (angina) or other heart problems whether or not severe

 Your doctor may want to take special precautions if you have any of these conditions.